Women in Sudan: Subsistence farming

 In Sudan, subsistence women farmers face economic development limitations.
 There is an inconsistency between the policy goals in agricultural improvement and the resulting demise of women farmers.

 Although women are not expected to work for pay or have a profession, there are sometimes opportunities to earn income as long as it is 'assisting' the household financially.
 These women are allowed to work at home and in the fields with the cultural understanding that this is not a profession.
 Women are publicly and culturally relegated to a position inferior to that of men and there is an assumption that division of work along sex lines prevails, according to Haleh Afshar.

 Although women play a crucial role in the agricultural cycle, their role has not improved as a result of technology in the agricultural sector.
 It tends to concentrate on the production of cash crops, and women are not encouraged to participate in this activity.

 Political participation

+Sudanese women obtained the right to vote in 1964.

 Despite the enormous cultural and economic limitations of women in Sudan, women comprise 24.1% of the national parliament as of 2012.
 This percentage, however, does not represent the number of women in positions of power throughout the country.
 Many other nations (developed and developing) have similar percentages of women in politics.
 Alazaa Mohamad Abdullah was the first woman in Sudan to attend political courts in 1924.
 Also, Khalda Zahir Sarour Alsadat was one of the first women in power involved in politics.
-She performed clear political activities as a student and helped establish the Sudanese Women Union in 1952.
+She performed clear political activities as a student and helped establish the Sudanese Women's Union in 1952.